 Studying user behavior helps companies to promote their products impressively.

-Machine-learning-based dynamic pricing takes care of real-time price discrimination, price adjusting, and price elasticity.
+Machine-learning-based dynamic pricing handles real-time price discrimination, price adjustments, and price elasticity.